 We count all of the biggest telephone companies in North America amongst our customers, and the topics they request for training each year are a driver of course updates.

-Our flagship instructor-led course, which we think of as "core training", i.e. the knowledge set needed by anyone serious in the telecom business, is updated approximately twice a year.
+Our flagship instructor-led Course 101, which we think of as "core training", i.e. the knowledge set needed by anyone serious in the telecom business, underwent a major update for the 2020s, with broadband and the converged IP network in the front seat.
+It is updated approximately twice a year.

-This helps ensure that our other training products: online courses, DVD-video courses and textbooks, which are for the most part derived from the instructor-led course, also stay up to date.
+This helps ensure that our other training products: online courses and textbooks, which are for the most part derived from the instructor-led course, also stay up to date.